ClickHouse/JSONBench/README.md

 This was obtained using Jetstream to collect Bluesky events.
 The dataset contains 1 billion Bluesky events and is currently hosted on a public S3 bucket.

-We wrote a [detailed blog post](https://clickhouse.com/blog/json-bench-clickhouse-vs-mongodb-elasticsearch-duckdb-postgresql) on JSONBench, explaining how it works and showcasing benchmark results for the first five databases: ClickHouse, MongoDB, Elasticsearch, DuckDB, and PostgreSQL.
+We wrote a [detailed blog post](https://clickhouse.com/blog/json-bench-clickhouse-vs-mongodb-elasticsearch-duckdb-postgresql) about JSONBench, explaining how it works and showcasing benchmark results for five databases: ClickHouse, MongoDB, Elasticsearch, DuckDB, and PostgreSQL.

 ## Principles